It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 HOW TO QUALIFY FOR A GOLDEN VISA

-As we discussed earlier, a Golden Visa program is an exchange between the investor and the country.
+As we discussed earlier, a Golden Visa program in Europe is an exchange between the investor and the country.

 The government officials will be issuing you with a residence permit if you make the necessary financial investment.
 But what does that entail?

-Luckily, you aren’t confined to just one type of investment when it comes to most of the Golden Visas that are available right now.
+Luckily, you aren’t confined to just one type of investment when it comes to most of the Golden Visa programs in Europe that are available right now.

 The countries, depending on their economic and strategic needs, will set out the criteria that will qualify a foreign investor for residence.